Achievable logoAchievable logo

 Fake titles & certifications

-Financial professionals should not use made-up certifications to bolster their credibility.
+Financial professionals should not use made-up certifications to increase credibility.
 For example, you shouldn’t call yourself a “Senior Investment Specialist.”
-There is no such professional title, and the title may make your elderly clients think you have a special designation that doesn’t exist.
-Those that create fake designations related to senior citizens are subject to regulatory penalties and possible criminal charges.
-Examples of false designations include:
+There is no such professional title, and using it may lead elderly clients to believe you hold a special designation that doesn’t exist.

 • Senior investment specialist